SycuroLab/FemMicro16S/README.md

 <br>

-In the dada2 pipeline, species assignment is accomplished through the application of a naive Bayesian classifier method (https://pubmed.ncbi.nlm.nih.gov/17586664/), where a strict requirement of a 100% nucleotide identity match between the reference sequences and the query is employed.
-To enhance the adaptability of the species assignment process, we leveraged an established tool to adjust the identity threshold to 99.3% (modifiable).
+In this pipeline, species assignment is accomplished through the application of two methods:

+1- DADA2: a naive Bayesian classifier method (https://pubmed.ncbi.nlm.nih.gov/17586664/), where a strict requirement of a 100% nucleotide identity match between the reference sequences and the query is employed.
+Four different databases were used for taxonomy assignmnet.
+However, for final assignmnet, GTDB assignment was used and where GTDB was unable to provide an annotation for an ASV, we utilized the corresponding annotation from the URE database.

+2- VSEARCH: a global sequence alignment method with adjustable identity threshold between query and potential target sequences.
 VSEARCH, an open-source alternative to the widely utilized USEARCH tool, is employed in this context.
 VSEARCH excels in performing optimal global sequence alignments for the query against potential target sequences.
-For a more comprehensive understanding of this methodology, please refer to the paper available at https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5075697/.
+For a more comprehensive understanding of this methodology, please refer to the paper available at https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5075697/ and the manual at https://github.com/torognes/vsearch/releases/download/v2.27.0/vsearch_manual.pdf.
+GTDB database was used for final taxonomy assignmnet and where GTDB was unable to provide an annotation for an ASV, we utilized the corresponding annotation from the URE database.

+Finally for combining the annotation results from Vsearch and DADA2, we prioritized annotations from VSEARCH over those from the DADA2 RDP classification.
+This approach ensures a comprehensive and accurate taxonomy assignment by leveraging the strengths of multiple databases and methodologies.

 <br>